Spider201866/Alan_web/memory-bank/progress.md

 - **Fixing the build and linting pipeline**: Migrated to ESLint v9+ with `eslint.config.js`, updated `package.json` for ES modules, renamed utility CommonJS files to `.cjs` (server is now ES Module `server.js`), and resolved all linting errors. `npm test` and `npm run lint` now pass.
 - **Minor HTML hygiene, accessibility, and performance improvements** (image deletion, removed inline styles, removed stale comment, verified meta descriptions, ensured consistent script deferral).
 - **All translations finalized and verified.**
+- **Conditional Logging**: Implemented a client-side conditional logging wrapper (`public/scripts/log.js`) to reduce console noise in production environments.
+All client scripts refactored to use this logger.
 Core scripts and HTML pages have been refactored to support these enhancements.
 Documentation and memory bank files are updated.
-The project is now poised for PWA capabilities and conditional logging.

-## Current Status
-The AlanUI Web Chatbot is functional and stable.
-Recent work focused on:
-- Resolving CSP/event handler issues.
-- Achieving visual consistency in header/appbar heights.
-- Implementing a new dynamic language loading system using external JSON files.
-- Centralizing all page-specific CSS into `public/styles/styles.css` and making targeted consolidations.
-- **Fixing the build and linting pipeline**: Migrated to ESLint v9+ with `eslint.config.js`, updated `package.json` for ES modules, renamed CommonJS files to `.cjs`, and resolved all linting errors. `npm test` (now including translation consistency check) and `npm run lint` now pass.
-- **Frontend Orchestrator Refactor**: `home.js` and `index.js` have been successfully refactored into orchestrators, with their functionalities broken down into new, single-responsibility modules.
-This significantly improves the structure and maintainability of the frontend codebase.
-- **Minor HTML hygiene, accessibility, and performance improvements** (image deletion, removed inline styles, removed stale comment, verified meta descriptions, ensured consistent script deferral).
-Core scripts and HTML pages have been refactored to support these enhancements.
-Documentation and memory bank files are updated.
-The project is now poised for PWA capabilities and conditional logging.
+The project is now poised for PWA capabilities.

 ## Known Issues
 - The server logic has been refactored out of a single file, addressing the previous concern.
 The new modular structure should be more maintainable.